U.S. begins detaining solar panel imports over concerns about forced labor in China

 Widmar said he’s been contacted by some customers looking for alternative suppliers because they’ve had panels detained.
 First Solar is building new factories in Ohio and India but has limited capacity to fulfill new orders in the coming months, he said.

-Philip Shen, a solar-industry analyst with Roth Capital Partners, said his discussions with power utilities and other panel buyers indicate that JinkoSolar, based in Shanghai, has been among the hardest hit manufacturers, with CBP detaining panels capable of generating about 100 megawatts worth of electricity.
+Philip Shen, a solar-industry analyst with Roth Capital Partners, said his discussions with power utilities and other panel buyers indicate that JinkoSolar, based in Shanghai, has been among the hardest-hit manufacturers, with CBP detaining panels capable of generating about 100 megawatts worth of electricity.
+That’s enough to power about 29,000 homes a year, Stanford’s Jacobson said.

-There are about 103 gigawatts of solar panels installed in the United States, enough to power 18.6 million homes, according to the Solar Energy Industries Association.

-Canadian Solar Inc., an Ontario-headquartered company with manufacturing facilities in China, and Trina Solar, based in Changzhou, China, also appear to have had panels detained by CBP, Shen said in a research report.
+Canadian Solar, an Ontario-headquartered company with manufacturing facilities in China, and Trina Solar, based in Changzhou, China, also appear to have had panels detained by CBP, Shen said in a research report.

 The companies did not respond to requests for comment.
-Hoshine has declined to comment on the forced labor allegations.
+Hoshine has declined to comment on the forced-labor allegations.

 The CBP enforcement measures are just one obstacle facing Chinese solar-panel manufacturers as tensions between the United States and China rise.
-As Congress debates big infrastructure-spending bills, some lawmakers are pushing to prohibit the funds from being spent on Chinese materials.
+As Congress debates big infrastructure spending bills, some lawmakers are pushing to prohibit the funds from being spent on Chinese materials.

-An amendment incorporated into the $3.5 trillion budget resolution passed by the Senate this month would block Chinese components from renewable energy projects.
+An amendment incorporated into the $3.5 trillion budget resolution passed by the Senate this month would block Chinese components from federally funded renewable-energy projects.
 The Senate adopted the amendment by a vote of 90 to 9.

 Chinese companies dominate solar manufacturing in part because of the country’s cheap coal-fired electricity.
-Low-cost and forced laborers have also helped Chinese suppliers lower their production costs and prices, human-rights researchers say.
+Low-cost and forced laborers have also helped Chinese suppliers lower their production costs and prices, human rights researchers say.

 From its three factories in Xinjiang, Hoshine produces metallurgical-grade silicon that other manufacturers refine into polysilicon, a key ingredient used to make the panels.
 Hoshine has supplied at least eight of the world’s largest polysilicon manufacturers, according to the company’s public statements and annual reports.

-CBP officials said an agency investigation found two indicators of forced labor in Hoshine’s production process — intimidation and threats toward workers, and restriction of their movement.
+CBP officials said an agency investigation found two indicators of forced labor in Hoshine’s production process: intimidation and threats toward workers, and restriction of their movement.

 The Post in June showed how public documents, including Chinese government propaganda and company statements, detailed Hoshine’s participation in state-sponsored employment programs aimed at putting minorities in Xinjiang into factory jobs — measures that researchers and former residents say are a form of forced labor, with workers having little choice but to accept the jobs.